 GOLD (Graduate of the Last Decade)

 The GOLD Award recognizes those early in their career who have had outstanding achievements and accomplishments.
-The award is based upon professional and educational achievements, community activities, honors and awards received and other noteworthy items of merit since graduation.
-The nominee must have received his or her initial degree from Missouri Western State University within ten years of June 1 of the year of recognition.
+The award is based upon professional and educational achievements, community activities, honors and awards received and other noteworthy items of merit since graduation no more than 10 years ago.

 Herb ’35 and Peggy Iffert Award for Outstanding Service to the University

-The Iffert Award recognizes an alum, retiree or other friend of the University who has shown outstanding and continuous commitment to Missouri Western State University’s mission, vision and legacy.
-This award recognizes one’s service as a positive liaison between the University and the region of Northwest Missouri, as well as consistent dedication to the advancement and preservation of Missouri Western State University.
+The Iffert Award recognizes an alum, retiree or other friend of the University who has shown outstanding and continuous commitment to Missouri Western’s mission, vision and legacy.

 Distinguished Faculty Award